ixanza/tranquility/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting its contents.
-Alternatively you can use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) to remove everything modding-related from your hard drive.
+A fully updated Skyrim (1.6.342 at the current version of Tranquility) is required.
+Do not run the Downgrade Patcher or the list will not install.

 #### Start Skyrim

 After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
 Do not worry about this part as the installation will overwrite these graphics settings.
-Start the game and exit once you're in the main menu.
+Start the game.
+Log in to the Creation Club and download all of the Creation Club content.

 ### Using Wabbajack